Red5 (media server)

 In response to growing demands for more robust and scalable streaming solutions, the original Red5 team launched Red5 Pro in 2014.
 Red5 Pro built upon the foundation of the open-source project, introducing advanced features such as ultra-low latency, dynamic scalability, and WebRTC support.
 These enhancements positioned Red5 Pro as a leading solution for real-time, interactive streaming experiences across multiple devices and platforms.

-Today, Red5 Pro continues to be at the forefront of streaming technology, driven by the same spirit of innovation and community collaboration that defined the original Red5 Project.
-From its beginnings as an open-source initiative to its current status as a leader in the streaming industry, Red5 has significantly impacted the development and accessibility of live streaming technology.